 Mass Timber

 Mass timber can drive construction’s decarbonisation by delivering projects that achieve strong commercial returns and positive social outcomes.
-We have been at the forefront of mass timber’s introduction to Australia, and have supoorted projects across the country and to all market sectors for over a decade.
+We have been at the forefront of mass timber’s introduction to Australia, and have supported projects across the country and to all market sectors for over a decade.

 55 Southbank

-Vistek were the lead structural engineers for the 10 strorey CLT vertical extension optimising detailing for efficient installation and integrating with other pre-fab systems such as bathroom pods.
+Vistek were the lead structural engineers for the 10 storey CLT vertical extension optimising detailing for efficient installation and integrating with other pre-fab systems such as bathroom pods.
 We worked closely with the mass timber supplier KLH to ensure design, installation and logistics were all carefully considered in the final structural system.

 Architect: Bates Smart